RijalClub/RijalClubMobile/README.md

 ## Feedback and Contributions

 Feedback is always welcome!
-If you'd like to see a feature or report a bug, please open an issue on this repository.
+If you'd like to report a bug, please open an issue on this repository.
 If you'd like to contribute, please fork the repository and submit a pull request.

 ## License